M.Ed. in Professional Counseling

 We are committed to the education of exemplary practitioners through adherence to the highest professional preparation standards.

-Click here to view the M.Ed Clinical Mental Health Counseling (formerly Community Counseling) Plan of Study.
+Click here to view the M.Ed School Counseling and Clinical Mental Health Counseling (formerly Community Counseling) Plans of Study